toholdaquill/toholdaquill.github.io/95theses/thesis-1.md

 <h2 id="html">theses[{{ page.thesis }}]</h2>

-human beings will create security flaws on purpose in order to gain power over others
+corrupt human beings will create security flaws on purpose in order to gain power over others

 <h2 id="html">what does this mean?</h2>